 With political uncertainty amplifying the community’s fears, many Hindu leaders argue that forming a political party could provide a platform for advocating their rights and safety.
 “The idea of forming a political party is at the top of our priority list.
 Although nothing is final, we hope it will ensure better representation for Hindus,” said Ranjan Karmakar, a prominent Hindu leader.

-Population Decline and Marginalization
+Population decline and marginalization

 The Hindu community in Bangladesh has witnessed a sharp decline over the years.
 During the 1971 Liberation War, Hindus made up about 22% of the population.
 Today, they constitute only around 8%, a result of persistent violence and socio-political marginalization.
 Many community members see the formation of a political party as a necessary step to combat this marginalization.